 Call (858) 568-7803 or contact us by email.

 La Jolla, California 92037

-My office is located in the village of La Jolla.
+Mindful Guides Therapy Center is located in the village of La Jolla.
 The space itself has a cottage-like feel with a serene lotus pond, only a few walking blocks distance from La Jolla Cove and the beach.
-I continue to collaborate with holistic healthcare providers offering clients a wide range of alternative medicines to ensure that clients receive comprehensive care.
-As I am an avid believer in natural medicine, referrals are made to naturopathic and homeopathic doctors, acupuncturists, nutritionists, chiropracters, or clinical aromatherapists when necessary.
+We continue to collaborate with holistic healthcare providers offering clients a wide range of alternative medicines to ensure that clients receive comprehensive care.
+The Mindful Guides Therapy Center is an avid believer in natural medicine.
+Referrals are made to naturopathic and homeopathic doctors, acupuncturists, nutritionists, chiropracters, or clinical aromatherapists when necessary.

-Please contact me about my current fee.
-I do offer limited sliding-scale appointments based on income and ability to pay.
-If you need a reduced fee, I encourage you to let me know.
-If I cannot accommodate your financial situation, I will do my best to aid you in finding appropriate referrals.
+Please contact us about our current fee.
+We do offer limited sliding-scale appointments based on income and ability to pay.
+If you need a reduced fee, We encourage you to let us know.
+If We cannot accommodate your financial situation, We will do our best to aid you in finding appropriate referrals.